stoqs/stoqs/doc/instructions/LOADING.md

       so that your STOQS loader can load them.
-    - Editing and running the load script during a campaign is an interactive process requiring interaction with people and testing the data sources for valid parameter names as well as monitoring the script's output for warning and error messages.
+    - Editing and running the load script during a campaign is an interactive process requiring interaction with people and testing the data sources for valid parameter names as well as monitoring the output for warning and error messages.
+    - *Ex situ* subsample data are loaded from .csv files local to the loading computer.
+If you get error messages that those files are not found you will need to copy them to your computer.
+(There is Issue #145 which suggests establishing a mechanism for loading these data via the web.)
     - To provide read-only access to your database  grant everyone select privileges:

             \c stoqs_september2012_t